 - Emphasize Oral Health Early On

 From an early age, comment on and bring attention to the beauty of clean and healthy teeth.
 Make brushing your teeth a fun family activity and your adult dentist trips a "cool" adventure from which you come happy, glowing and smiling wide.
 Incorporate basic dental health as early as possible into the daily routine of your children.
 Chances are that it will become second nature to them and there'll be less fighting and fussing about it later on.
+"Changing habits is one of the most difficult things to do.
+Take it one day at a time and start slow," suggests Dr. Kimi Marran of Pure Smiles South Bay.
+"Making one small change a week can add up to huge change overall," she adds.

 - Start Early ( age 1 or 6 months after first teeth)